-** screenshot of the live site **

 Project Team

 Unfortunately, we were a person short for most of this project.

 Patrick withdrew from the course in April, but he was out sick at the end of March and only contributed the original Balsamiq wireframe of the homepage.